-Question: Will Blockchain truly disrupt the healthcare sector, which is plagued by costly errors, inefficiency, bureaucracy, maybe even low administration costs?
+Will blockchain truly disrupt the healthcare sector, which is plagued by costly errors, inefficiency, bureaucracy, maybe even low administration costs?

 Tech Giant, IBM, is part of a consortium of healthcare sector players including; Aetna (which was acquired by the pharmacy and healthcare provider CVS Health), Anthem (the healthcare plan provider), the Health Care Service Corporation (which is the largest customer-owned health insurance provider in the US) and PNC Bank.
 Collectively, all these players account for approximately 100 million healthcare plans in the US alone.

-What are the advantages of Blockchain for Healthcare sector?
+What are the advantages of blockchain for the healthcare sector?

-To enumerate, we could consider the fast progress in the industry through new and efficient technological advancements in record systems, and medical examination systems.
+We could consider the fast progress in the industry through new and efficient technological advancements in record systems, and medical examination systems.
 Indeed, cryptography seems to be playing an essential part in the way hospitals work.
-Thus, the improvements that need to be achieved only require Blockchain adoption for the healthcare setting today.
+Thus, the improvements that need to be achieved only require blockchain adoption for the healthcare setting today.

 Data!
 Healthcare Data Management.

-However, IBM is not the only tech firm leveraging Blockchain technology for the healthcare sector.
-Other names include Change Healthcare, Guardtime, SimplyVital, among other firms.
-Moreover, since last year, the two largest health insurers, Humana and United Health Group, are jointly working on a Blockchain venture with Quest Diagnostics, Multiplan, and Optum.
+IBM is not the only tech firm leveraging blockchain technology for the healthcare sector.
+Other names include Change Healthcare, Guardtime, and SimplyVital, among others.
+Since last year, the two largest health insurers, Humana and United Health Group, are jointly working on a blockchain venture with Quest Diagnostics, Multiplan, and Optum.

-Another project, ProCredEx, provide focus on storing and sharing the credentials of medical and dental practitioners.
+Another project, ProCredEx, focuses on storing and sharing the credentials of medical and dental practitioners.
 PNC bank, too as mentioned above, is getting in on the action.
 Why wouldn’t they?
 The financial institution has been very public about its blockchain activities, including incorporating Ripple’s xCurrent payment system.

 Bottom line: Soon, we will do away with the friction, duplication, and administration costs that plague the healthcare sector.